 Previously attended college or university?
 You may be eligible for transfer credits

 Enhance your résumé with an apprenticeship, where you’ll get experience by volunteering in a local community agency or by helping a professor conduct their research.

 Want to become a professional social worker?
 After completing SDS, you can apply directly to our accredited 10-month Social Work program and earn a Bachelor of Social Work.

 Be sure to follow @renisoncollege to stay connected to our community and get a glimpse of life as a Renison student.

 Want to learn more about Renison and Social Development Studies?

-Hi, I'm Margaret.
+Hi, I'm Cassidy.
 I am the Marketing, Recruitment, and Outreach Officer at Renison and I'm here to support you!
 I can answer all your questions about what to expect as a Renison student, living in residence or general inquiries about the University of Waterloo.